Andrew Pakes: Political career

+From 2019 to 2022 Pakes was a trustee of Stonewall, a lesbian, gay, bisexual and transgender (LGBT) rights charity.
+He was also a Board Member at CDS Co-Operatives, providing social housing and co-op housing services in London and the South East of England.

+Parliamentary candidate

+Milton Keynes

 Pakes stood as the Labour and Co-operative Party parliamentary candidate in the constituency of Milton Keynes North at the 2010 general election, where he was defeated by the Conservative Party candidate Mark Lancaster on a swing of 9.2%.
 This was one of the largest swings from Labour to the Conservatives recorded in the United Kingdom during the 2010 general election.

-Pakes was selected as Labour's Prospective Parliamentary Candidate for Milton Keynes South in the 2015 general election.
-Pakes went on to lose this election to Iain Stewart of the Conservative Party, with Stewart increasing his majority by almost 3500 votes.
+Pakes was selected as Labour Co-op's Prospective Parliamentary Candidate for Milton Keynes South in the 2015 general election.
+Pakes went on to lose this election to Iain Stewart of the Conservative Party, with Stewart increasing his majority by almost 3,500 votes.

-He was a special adviser to Mary Creagh, working with the shadow DEFRA team.